lordi/dantien/README.md

     $ cat recorded_eeg.dat | ./dantien.py --modeeg

-Example live modEEG call (not yet):
+Example live modEEG call:

-    $ ./collect-openeeg.py /dev/ttyUSB0 | ./dantien.py --modeeg
+    $ ./utils/rec-modeeg | ./dantien.py --modeeg

-Of course, it can be routed over the network (for example, if you want to read the data on a portable computer that is not connected to the mains supply) (not yet):
+Of course, it can be routed over the network (for example, if you want to read the data on a portable computer that is not connected to the mains supply):

     visualizer$ nc -l -p 12000 | ./dantien.py --modeeg
-    collector$ ./collect-openeeg.py | nc visualizer 12000
+    collector$ ./utils/rec-modeeg | nc visualizer 12000

 Requirements